 How To Treat Wax Moths in Your Beehives

 If you do find yourself facing a wax moth infestation, don’t worry.
 There are a few steps you can take to treat the problem and get your honey bees back on their feet.
 If you see signs of wax moths on a beehive frame, remove that frame, and put it in the freezer.
 Doing this will kill any wax moths and their larvae.
 While it will also destroy any brood or honey on the frame, it will also stop an infestation from spreading to the rest of your hive.
-You can also protect your stored supers with Para-Moth from Mann Lake.
-This treatment will keep your equipment safe while you store it through the winter, preventing an infestation from hitting your honey bees when you replace the supers in the spring.
+You can also protect your stored supers with Para-Moth or treat with Certan from Mann Lake.
+These treatments will keep your equipment safe while you store it through the winter, preventing an infestation from hitting your honey bees when you replace the supers in the spring.

 While beekeeping comes with its fair share of challenges, the experience is more than worth it.
 If you’re ready to start your own hives or want to add to your apiary, check out our starter beehives.
 They have everything you need to kick off your next successful colony.